Strike raises pressure on Israeli PM as US prepares ‘final’ ceasefire deal

 Meanwhile, the government appears to have secured a legal order to halt the strike, having appealed on the grounds that it was politically motivated.

-Media outlet N12 reported that Bar-David had instructed workers to return to work following the court’s order.
+Media outlet N12 reported that Histadrut Chairman Bar-David had instructed workers to return to work following the court’s order.

 Tamer Qarmout, an associate professor of public policy at the Doha Institute for Graduate Studies, told Al Jazeera that the protests and strike could have the potential to bring the country to a critical junction, should they grow in number and threaten Netanyahu’s coalition.